Walt Harris (American football coach)

-Walter William Harris (born November 9, 1946) is a former American football player and coach.
+Walter William Harris (born November 9, 1946) is an American former football player and coach.
 Harris served as the head football coach at the University of the Pacific in Stockton, California from 1989 to 1991, the University of Pittsburgh from 1997 to 2004, and at Stanford University from 2005 to 2006, compiling a career college football record of 69–85.

 Playing and coaching career

 Harris attended El Camino High School in South San Francisco, California.
-Harris received a bachelor's degree in 1968 and a master's degree in 1969 from the University of the Pacific, where he played college football.
+Harris received a bachelor's degree in 1968 and a master's degree in 1969 from the University of the Pacific, where he played college football as a defensive back.
+One of his coaches was Buddy Ryan.

+His first college coaching position was as the defensive backs coach at Pacific, and the first recruit he signed was Pete Carroll.
+After a series of brief stops coaching defense that included a year as the defensive backs coach for Bill Parcells at Air Force, Harris had a career breakthrough when Mike White hired him as a quarterbacks coach at Illinois where he helped develop Dave Wilson, Tony Eason and Jack Trudeau, each of whom would go on to play in the NFL.
+He was then hired as the offensive coordinator at the University of Tennessee under Johnny Majors, helping the Volunteers win four of five bowl games while he was there.

-Harris served as offensive coordinator at University of Tennessee under Johnny Majors, helping the Volunteers win four of five bowl games while there.
-In 1989, he became head coach at the University of the Pacific.
-As head coach of Pacific, his staff included future National Football League head coaches Jon Gruden and Hue Jackson.
+In 1989, he received his first head coaching opportunity at his alma mater Pacific, where he assembled a staff that included future National Football League head coaches Jon Gruden and Hue Jackson.
+Coincidentally his first game as a head coach was a 38–3 loss against his future team, the Pitt Panthers.

-Harris was the quarterbacks coach for the New York Jets from 1992 to 1994.
+After three years coaching Pacific, Harris moved on to the NFL where he was the quarterbacks coach for the New York Jets from 1992 to 1994.
 A noted quarterback tutor, he helped Boomer Esiason return to form and earn a trip to the 1993 Pro Bowl.

+He then spent two years as the quarterbacks coach at Ohio State working with future pro quarterbacks Bobby Hoying, Joe Germaine and Stanley Jackson.